apollographql/apollo-link/docs/source/index.md

 });
 ```

+You can read more about schema stitching with `graphql-tools` [here](https://www.apollographql.com/docs/graphql-tools/schema-stitching.html).

 <h3 id="graphiql">GraphiQL</h3>

 GraphiQL is a great way to document and explore your GraphQL API.
 In this example, we're setting up GraphiQL's fetcher function by using the `execute` function exported from Apollo Link.
 This function takes a link and an operation to create a GraphQL request.

 ```js
 import React from 'react';